 After a full day of entertainment, the festival ends with a final performance from The Red Hot Chilli Pipers and a spectacular fireworks display.

 Costs: Adult: £10.50; Concessions: £8.50; Child (5 – 15): £6.50; Under 5s – free; Family (2 adults & 2 children): £27.50; Family (1 adult & up to 3 children): £23.50; Family (2 adults & 3 children): £34.00 (this is all detailed in the web link)

 Stirling District Tourism, the charity who manage the National Wallace Monument, are grateful to support from Eventscotland (part of Visitscotland’s Event Directorate), Stirling Council and CityFibre.

-Scotland’s National Hero – Every Wednesday in May
+Scotland’s National Hero – Every Wednesday in July and August

-Listen as a costumed actor gives a short presentation on the life of William Wallace.
-Discover who he was, where he came from and how he fought to free the people of Scotland from oppression.
+Come along and listen to a short presentation on the life of William Wallace from the costumed actor.
+Discover who he was, where he came from and how he fought to free to the people of Scotland from oppression.
 Presentations will last approximately 15 minutes outside the National Wallace Monument – a great start to visiting the newly refurbished Monument.
 Running every Wednesday between 11 am – 4 pm.

 Warrior Training – Every Thursday in July and August